 Traditional (naive) transaction ordering

-Below shows a traditional or naive transaction ordering based on gas fees.
-On the left side you have transactions in the mempool; the gas icons tell you how much gas is included in each transaction.
-On the right, you see a proposed block stack-ranked, with the highest gas prices at the top and lowest fees at the bottom of the block.
+The graphic below shows traditional transaction ordering based on gas fees.
+On the left side, you have transactions in the mempool; the gas icons tell you how much gas is included in each transaction.
+On the right, you see a proposed block stack-ranked, with the highest gas prices at the top and the lowest fees at the bottom of the block.

 Extracting value through alternative transaction ordering

-MEV is about creating a favorable margin through transaction ordering manipulation.
+MEV is about creating profit opportunities through transaction reordering.
 Below is an example of an arbitrage opportunity in which a target transaction (in green) moves the price of a given asset on a given DEX.
 MEV is created when a response transaction (in red) takes advantage of the price differential on different DEXs.
 In order to realize the margin, the block must be ordered with the arbitrage transaction following the target transaction.

 As DeFi opportunities on Ethereum and other chains arose, so did the opportunities for these types of transactions.
 In 2018, the Ethereum blockchain mainly processed transactions sending tokens between different addresses with no opportunity for MEV extraction.